-With around 10 million mobile and over 4.3 million broadband customers, one of Germany’s largest fiber-optic networks, and a leading European position in app development, the United Internet Group is well placed to exploit the tremendous potential of 5G in Germany.
+With over 10.5 million mobile and over 4.3 million broadband customers, one of Germany’s largest fiber-optic networks, and a leading European position in app development, the United Internet Group is well placed to exploit the tremendous potential of 5G in Germany.

 High degree of vertical integration for applications